sowmiyajagan/Image-recognition/README.md

 # Image-recognition
-Using tensor flow classifing bluured picture form the given dataset.
+Using tensor flow classify blurred picture form the given dataset.
+FRom given dataset training the data and testing data to classify the blurred picture .